-3. The UAE server 1 obtain dynamic information of UAVs by considering all sensing results from 5GC.
+NOTE: the parameters of sensing service request and the contents of sensing result will be decided finnally during normative phase based on the stable outputs of SA2.3.
+The UAE server 1 obtain dynamic information of UAVs by considering all sensing results from 5GC.

-Editor's Note: the detail of how to request and obtain sensing results from 5GC depends on SA2.